Student Success Committee (SSC)

-The SSC drives student support initiatives like New Student Orientation (NSO), New Student Day, Early Progress Report (EPR) interventions, and the “Save your Academic Life.
-ASK ME for Help!” and “Stop Before You Drop” campaigns.
+The SSC drives student support initiatives, including New Student Orientation (NSO), Early Progress Report (EPR) interventions, and campaigns empowering students to seek help on campus.

-Additionally, the Student Success Committee offers a referral system that provides staff, faculty, friends, and family an opportunity to share a concern about a student's academic progress, wellness or safety.
-The main purpose of the program is to be proactive in assisting students by identifying students of concern and intervening early with students who appear to be having academic or health/safety issues.
+Additionally, the SSC offers a referral system that provides staff, faculty, friends, and family with the opportunity to share a concern about a student's academic progress, wellness, development, or safety.
+The program's primary purpose is to be proactive in assisting students by identifying students of concern and intervening early.

-Penn State Beaver committee members confidentially report and share concerns and information related to students regarding situations impacting success, support, academic progress, health and wellness, and safety.
-The Student Success Committee will meet once or twice a month to review information and/or to discuss relevant information regarding at-risk students and/or improving student success initiatives on campus.
+The SSC meets once or twice a month to review information and/or to discuss relevant information regarding at-risk students and/or improving student success initiatives on campus.

-Support and follow up referrals will be made to the appropriate personnel, academic, administrative, student affairs, and campus Behavior Threat Management Team as needed.
-The committee chair(s) and members will provide liaisons as needed depending upon the concern(s) identified relative to unit operations.
-This committee is not meant to replace personal counseling intervention, academic advisement or other individual interventions by faculty, academic advisors, and staff.
-This committee also develops cross-unit strategies and processes to continuously improve services and streamline operations to better support student success and retention.
+Support and follow-up referrals will be made to the appropriate academic, administrative, and student affairs personnel as well as the campus Behavior Threat Management (BTM) Team as needed.
+The SSC Committee chair(s) and members will provide liaisons as needed depending upon the concern(s) identified that are relative to unit operations.
+This committee is not meant to replace personal counseling intervention, academic advising, or other individual interventions by faculty, academic advisors, and/or staff.
+The SSC also develops cross-unit strategies and processes to continually improve services and streamline operations in order to better support student success and retention.

-Students will be proactively identified as they meet any of the following criteria.
-This is not an exhaustive list and reasonable judgment related to concern(s) should be used.
+Students will be proactively identified if they meet any of the following criteria.
+This is not an exhaustive list, so reasonable judgment related to any concerns should and will be used.

-- Students identified as academically “at risk” per cohort information developed via Enrollment Management Group/Enrollment Office and NSO initiatives.
+- Students identified as being academically “at risk” per cohort information developed via Enrollment Management Group/Enrollment Office and NSO initiatives

 - Academic progress unresolved with initial faculty intervention; students not responding to faculty attempts related to class attendance, course performance, etc.

-- Academically suspended students or reinstated via appeal.
+- Academically-suspended students or those reinstated via appeal

-- Students in need of additional outreach/support due to urgent issues such as medical situations (e.g., car accidents, medical emergencies) or other personal/family concerns.
+- Students in need of additional outreach/support due to urgent issues such as medical situations, e.g. car accidents, medical emergencies, and/or any personal and/or family concerns

-- Students who do not appear to be making academic/major progress over time.
+- Students who do not appear to be making academic progress, including progress in their major

-- Students experiencing financial crisis/difficulty paying their bill.
+- Students experiencing a financial crisis and/or difficulty paying their bill

-NOTE: For mental health emergencies related to risk to self or others, suicidal ideation, homicidal ideation or other imminent dangers please call 911 or, if on campus University Police (724) 773 3888
+NOTE: For student mental health emergencies related to risk to self or others, suicidal ideation, homicidal ideation, or other imminent dangers, please call Penn State Beaver University Police immediately at 724-773-3888.

 What other resources are available?